 The Dr. R.E.M.
-Lee Hospital Foundation has been supporting Mills Memorial Hospital and Terraceview Lodge as a registered charity since 1988, and has purchased close to three million dollars of equipment with the support from corporations, businesses, community groups and individuals.
+Lee Hospital Foundation has been supporting Mills Memorial Hospital and Terraceview Lodge as a registered charity since 1988, and has purchased over $4 million dollars of medical equipment with the support of businesses, community groups and individuals.

-Because of the efforts of the REM Lee Foundation, 26 medical specialists now call Terrace home and have the technology to offer the best health care services available in the Northwest!
-This has significantly reduced the costly need for patients to travel to larger centers like Vancouver for diagnosis and treatment.
+Because of the efforts of the REM Lee Foundation, 21 medical specialists now call Terrace home and have the technology to offer the best health care services available in the Northwest!
+This has significantly reduced the costly need for patients to travel to larger centers like Prince George or Vancouver for diagnosis and treatment.

 Together we can make a difference!